problemtwo/term-4-studio/README.md

-# Term 4 Studio Project @khanlabschool: Nikhil - Abhi
+# Term 4 Studio Project @khanlabschool: Nikhil Gargeya - Abhinav Vedati

 To run the program, you will first need:
  - Python3.x